• Technologies

 Find your edge with Lumen

-When you’re ready to start moving your resources to the edge, we can help you manage your multiple cloud and edge locations efficiently and cost effectively.
+When you’re ready to start moving your resources to the edge, we can help you manage your multiple cloud and edge locations efficiently and cost-effectively.

-EXPLORE EDGE SOLUTIONS
+EXPLORE SOLUTIONS

 This content is provided for informational purposes only and may require additional research and substantiation by the end user.
 In addition, the information is provided “as is” without any warranty or condition of any kind, either express or implied.
 Use of this information is at the end user’s own risk.
 Lumen does not warrant that the information will meet the end user’s requirements or that the implementation or usage of this information will result in the desired outcome of the end user.
 This document represents Lumen’s products and offerings as of the date of issue.
 Services not available everywhere.
 Business customers only.
-Lumen may change or cancel products and services or substitute similar products and services at its sole discretion without notice. ©2022 Lumen Technologies.
+Lumen may change or cancel products and services or substitute similar products and services at its sole discretion without notice. ©2023 Lumen Technologies.
 All Rights Reserved.

 1IDC Research, Edge Computing Solutions Powering the Fourth Industrial Revolution, January 2021.